bbaassssiiee/lunchbox/workshop/lesson-02/README.txt

 # TODO 2.
 Then copy the file 'Vagrantfile' in this directory to the 'project' directory.

+# TODO 3.
+Type this to add our secure base box to your VirtualBox, it is re-usable:

+      vagrant box add vagrant box add --force dockpack/centos6 dockpack_centos.box

-# TODO 3. cd to the 'project' directory using the command shell/Terminal
+ TODO 3. cd to the 'project' directory using the command shell/Terminal
 # TYPE:   vagrant up

 This will start the virtual machines used in this workshop on your laptop.